Eschatologue/CM_wiki/docs/glossary.md

 <!-- --8<-- [start:object] -->

 An object is a nonliving, distinct thing.
 Composite things, like buildings, comprise more than one object.
-An Object is immue to all condition that would affect a creature.
+An Object has Immunity to all conditions or effect that would affect a creature.

 <!-- --8<-- [end:object] -->